-Baylor Scott & White The Heart Hospital Baylor Plano offers a full range of wellness and prevention programs designed to help you improve heart health and live a healthier life.
+Baylor Scott & White The Heart Hospital – Plano offers a full range of wellness and prevention programs designed to help you improve heart health and live a healthier life.

 Our dietitians work with you to develop a balanced and healthy eating plan to fit your dietary needs.
-The Heart Hospital Baylor Plano also offers healthy cooking demonstrations to help you learn how to prepare tasty and healthy meals and make smart choices in your everyday diet.
+Baylor Scott & White Heart – Plano also offers healthy cooking demonstrations to help you learn how to prepare tasty and healthy meals and make smart choices in your everyday diet.
 For heart-healthy meals, visit

-Heart-Healthy Cooking for recipes co-developed by The Heart Hospital chef and dietitians.
+Eating Smart for a Healthy Heart for information and recipes co-developed by The Heart Hospital chef and dietitians.

 Family medical history plays an important role in your overall heart health.
 The Inherited Cardiovascular Disease Clinic at The Center for Advanced Cardiovascular Care offers genetic screening and counseling services to help you understand your family heart history and your risks for inherited heart disease.

-The Chapel at The Heart Hospital Baylor Plano is open 24 hours a day to serve your spiritual needs.
+The Chapel at Baylor Scott & White Heart – Plano is open 24 hours a day to serve your spiritual needs.
 Our chaplain holds a worship service at 3:30 p.m. on Sundays, noon on Wednesdays, and at 8:45 p.m. on Fridays.
 Catholic Communion is offered Monday through Thursday by local Catholic Eucharist ministers.

 Physicians are members of the medical staff at one of Baylor Health Care System's subsidiary, community or affiliated medical centers and are neither employees nor agents of those medical centers, Baylor Scott & White The Heart Hospital – Plano or Baylor Health Care System.